landynlmao/Ramorion/README.md

 You will also need to import your own node_modules into your project using 'npm install' which will not be uploaded here due to its file size.

-:red_circle: Please run in main branch to avoid database command registration errors: npm i wokcommands@latest
+:red_circle: Please run the follwing in your main branch to avoid database command registration errors: npm i wokcommands@latest

 # Security Policy